notrobintaylor/fx_llll/README.md

 # fx_llll

-### a multitap delay for the fx mod framework
+### A multitap delay for the fx mod framework

 [![fx_llll demo](https://img.youtube.com/vi/Su__MGkrTwU/maxresdefault.jpg)](https://www.youtube.com/watch?v=Su__MGkrTwU)

 fx_llll is a four-tap stereo delay mod for monome norns.
 Full stereo signal path, a bandpass filter with resonance, saturation, chorus, crossfeed between taps, a MTM TM-inspired shift register for modulation, and a clock-synced event system.

-## what it does
+## What it does

-**four lines, each with their own feel.** You can run line 1 at 1/1, line 2 at a dotted 1/4, line 3 at 1/8 triplet, and line 4 at a fixed 200ms completely independent of tempo.
+**Four lines, each with their own feel.** You can run line 1 at 1/1, line 2 at a dotted 1/4, line 3 at 1/8 triplet, and line 4 at a fixed 200ms completely independent of tempo.
 Mix freely.
 The delays pitch-shift when they change timing.
 This is deliberate and nicely exploitable.
 The delay lines allow feedback past unity.
 The feedback path has a tanh limiter that soft-clips the signal rather than letting it blow up.
 At high feedback you get warm, saturated self-oscillation rather than digital destruction.
 Please go ahead and use a limiter downstream or hearing protection.
 I mean it.

 **filter / saturation / chorus** sit in the output path, so every echo has full character.
 Bandpass with selectable slopes and resonance.
 Saturation from subtle warmth to crunch.
 Chorus from gentle wobble all the way to audio-rate FM if you're into that sort of thing.